-- Increased levels of environmental noise will be prevented and avoided, where possible, within the requirements of the Development Plans, Local Area Plans and sustainable development, through the whole of County Sligo, by integration of noise management into the planning process for the development of new noise sensitive premises, or sources of long term environmental noise, such as road, railways and industrial sites.
-Actions will include the following: - Review County Planning development and planning guidance regarding noise control - Publish County planning guidance on noise assessment and control - Assess implementation and use of guidance on planning and noise - 2.
-Noise reduction of existing sources of long term environmental noise, where necessary, will be considered within the area covered by the strategic noise mapping undertaken by the TII in 2017.
-The approach to the assessment of relevant actions will use the following approach: - Review Strategic Noise Maps and Decision Support Matrix (See Section 7.80 to identify priorities - Confirm the extent of the noise impact through refined noise modelling and/or long term noise monitoring - Draw up list of areas for noise mitigation review - Assess all identified sites - o In context of proposed development & maintenance - Feasibility study for possible mitigation measures - Cost benefit analysis for feasible measures - o Draw up list of cost effective interventions - Undertake cost effective actions for which funding is available - 3.
+Increased levels of environmental noise will be prevented and avoided, where possible, within the requirements of the Development Plan, Local Area Plans and sustainable development, through the whole of Sligo County, by integration of noise management into the planning process for the development of new noise sensitive premises, or sources of long term environmental noise, such as road, railways and industrial sites.
+The following actions will be carried out:

+- Review existing noise control policies contained within current Development Plans and other planning guidance documents; - On completion of review, prepare and publish county planning guidance on noise assessment and control to be incorporated into future development plans; - Monitor and assess the implementation of the planning guidance on reducing adverse impacts associated with noise.

+Noise reduction of existing sources of long term environmental noise, where necessary, will be considered within the area covered by the strategic noise mapping undertaken by TII in 2017.
+The approach to the assessment of relevant actions will use the following approach:

+- Review strategic noise maps and results of 2018 Decision Support Matrix to identify priorities; - Confirm the extent of the noise impact through refined noise modelling and/or long term noise monitoring; - Draw up list of areas for noise mitigation review; - Assess all identified sites: - o In context of proposed development & maintenance; - Feasibility study for possible mitigation measures; - Cost benefit analysis for feasible measures; - o Draw up list of cost effective interventions. - Undertake cost effective actions for which funding is available;

 The preservation of relatively quiet areas in the vicinity of major noise sources, and quiet areas in the open countryside, will be considered and reviewed as part of the implementation of the noise action plan.
-Any possible designations which may be recommended by such a process would go to public consultation prior to submission to the Minister for adoption. - 4.
-The following actions will be carried out in relation to preparation for 2022 strategic noise mapping:
+Any possible designations which may be recommended by such a process would go to public consultation prior to submission to the Minister for adoption.

+Prepare relevant information for 2022 strategic noise mapping

-- Estimate extent of sources under 2021 strategic noise mapping - Set out data requirements for 2021 strategic noise mapping - Collate, capture and consolidate data required for 2021 strategic noise mapping - 5.
-An annual review of progress on implementation of the noise action plan will also be carried out.
+• Estimate extent of sources under 2022 strategic noise mapping

+- Set out data requirements for 2022 strategic noise mapping - Collate, capture and consolidate data required for 2022 strategic noise mapping

+Undertake an annual review of progress on implementation of the noise action plan.